KingaSzmyd/DeluxeCoffeeShop/README.md

 ## Testing
 The file contains separate testing documentation is available [here](https://github.com/KingaSzmyd/MSP4-DeluxeCoffeeShop/blob/main/TESTING.md).
 ## Validator Testing
-The W3C Markup Validator, W3C CSS Validator Services, JSHint ... were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator Services, JSHint were used to validate every page of the project to ensure there were no syntax errors in the project.
 * HTML - [View](https://validator.w3.org/)
-No errors were returned when passing through the official W3C validator
 * CSS - [View](https://jigsaw.w3.org/css-validator/validator)
-No errors were found when passing through the official (Jigsaw) validator
 * JavaScript - [View](https://jshint.com/)
 * Python - [View](https://extendsclass.com/python-tester.html)
-No errors were found when passing through the [Extendsclass.com](https://extendsclass.com/python-tester.html) validator
 ## Deployment
 ### Heroku
 The project was deployed to Heroku using the following steps: